smarc-project/smarc_msgs/README.rst

 **Basic controller topics**

+If there are multiple controllers to control one target, they should generally all subscribe to the same topic.
+However, only one should be enabled using the services (see next section) at any given time.

 * Heading - ``std_msgs/Float64`` on ``/vehicle/ctrl/yaw_setpoint``
 * Depth - ``std_msgs/Float64`` on ``/vehicle/ctrl/depth_setpoint``
 * Altitude - ``std_msgs/Float64`` on ``/vehicle/ctrl/alt_setpoint``